spatialthoughts/qgis-tutorials/source/docs/3/advanced_raster_analysis.rst

 Advanced Raster Analysis (QGIS3)
 =================================

-For city planning a most usefull rastre data is Land-Cover, this data informs a wide variety of strategic planning activities.
-To do this QGIS has advanced raster capabilities built in via ``Raster Claculator``.
-In this tutorial, we will explore the options available for styling categorical raster and functionality provided by the raster calculator.
+For city planning, the most useful raster data is Land-Cover.
+This data informs a wide variety of strategic planning activities.
+To do this, QGIS has advanced raster capabilities built-in via the ``Raster Calculator``.
+In this tutorial, we will explore the options available for styling categorical raster and the functionality provided by the raster calculator.

 Overview of the task
 --------------------

-We will identify the suitable areas for development by monitoring change / class transition in city of Johannesburg, South Africa.
+We will identify the suitable areas for development by monitoring change/class transition in the city of Johannesburg, South Africa.

 Other skills you will learn
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- How to load a excel file in QGIS.
+- How to load an excel file in QGIS.
-- How to view a particular class in raster layer.
+- How to view a particular class in the raster layer.

 Get the data
 ------------

-- We will use the `The South African National Land Cover 2018 (SANLC) <https://www.environment.gov.za/projectsprogrammes/egis_landcover_datasets>`_ data, and the  *Land Cover Change 2014-18* data.
+- We will use `The South African National Land Cover 2018 (SANLC) <https://www.environment.gov.za/projectsprogrammes/egis_landcover_datasets>`_ data, and the  *Land Cover Change 2014-18* data.

   .. image:: /static/3/advanced_raster_analysis/images/data1.png
     :align: center

-- City of Johannesburg Boundary: A polygon shapefile indicating the city administrative boundary for Johannesburg.
-Available as `COJ_Boundary.shp` in your data package.
+- City of Johannesburg Boundary, can be downloaded from `COJ Spatial Development Framework 2040 <https://www.joburg.org.za/documents_/Pages/Key%20Documents/policies/Development%20Planning%20%EF%BC%86%20Urban%20Management/Citywide%20Spatial%20Policies/Spatial-Development-Framework-2040.aspx>`_

-You can download the clipped version of the data from the link below:
+For your convenience, you can download the clipped version of the data from the link below:

 `landuse_change.zip <https://www.qgistutorials.com/downloads/advanced_raster_analysis.zip>`_

-Data Source: [GEOFABRIK]_
+Data Source: [SANLC]_ [COJ]_

 Procedure